Steingarten

 Steingarten is a studio album by Pole.
 It was released by his own label, ~scape, in 2007.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 82% based on 10 reviews, indicating "universal acclaim".

 Tim O'Neil of PopMatters gave the album 8 stars out of 10, saying, "There's none of the indulgence that often bedevils minimalism, as the album clocks in at a modest 45 minutes."
 He added, "Every track is just about a complete microcosm unto itself, unfolding with precision and lingering for just long enough for the listener to begin to get a grasp of the many subtleties on display, but not long enough for it to wear out its welcome."

 The Wire named it the 17th best album of 2007.

+Cover

+The album cover shows a photograph of the Neuschwanstein Castle, In winter.